SubhMSFT/CosmosDBPostmanGuide/README.md

 ![Image14](codesnippet.png)

+In this HOWTO I have only covered 2 REST APIs, but you can use the guidance for setting up other REST API requests for Azure Cosmos DB and try it out yourself!
+Have fun.

 ## HTTP Status Codes
 Microsoft maintains a comprehensive list of all HTTP Status codes returned by the REST operations.
 You can access it [here](https://docs.microsoft.com/en-us/rest/api/cosmos-db/http-status-codes-for-cosmosdb).
 The top 3 status codes which you may focus include: